retsnom9/Quest-Design-Research/index.md

 <br><img src="https://github.com/retsnom9/Quest-Design-Research/blob/master/assets/image_11.jpg?raw=true" alt="Error loading img"><br>
 _Figure 11.
 World of Warcraft: Warlords of Draenor's screenshot.
 Blizzard (2004)_

 _"At the end of the day our goal is for the player to remain immersed in their world.
-Comprehensible motivations, people leading their own lives, decisions bearing consequences and of course gripping stories are the most important tools of a Quest Designer to reach that goal."_ Philipp Weber - Making Cames Classics: Quest Design in _The Witcher 3: Wild Hunt_ (2014).
+Comprehensible motivations, people leading their own lives, decisions bearing consequences and of course gripping stories are the most important tools of a Quest Designer to reach that goal."_ Philipp Weber - Making Games Classics: Quest Design in _The Witcher 3: Wild Hunt_ (2014).

 ## Bibliography
 ### Articles